DRincs-Productions/DS-toolkit/README.md

 ## Install LTS Version

-You can install this library manually: download the zip and extract it in your project folder.
+To install a precise version install it manually: [Releases](https://github.com/DRincs-Productions/DS-toolkit/releases).

 But I recommend you to use git submodule:

 ```bash